Top Resume Tips for IT Sector Jobs in 2026

 Q4.
 Can I use a resume template?

-Yes, use a professional template from a free cv builder tool like avua for optimal formatting.
+Yes, use a professional template from a cv builder tool like avua for optimal formatting.

 Q5.
 How do I know if my resume is ATS-friendly?